camaramm/tep2py/README.md

 # tep2py

-This repository provides a Python interface to the original Fortran program of the Tennessee Eastman Process (TEP) Control Test Problem.
+This repository provides a Python interface to a modified Fortran program of the Tennessee Eastman Process (TEP) Control Test Problem provided by [gmxavier](https://github.com/gmxavier/TEP-meets-LSTM).
+Users of this modified version should cite it as:

+> G.M.
+Xavier and J.M.
+Seixas, "Fault Detection and Diagnosis in a chemical Process using Long Short-Term Memory Recurrent Neural Network".
+In Proceedings 31st International Joint Conference on Neural Networks (IJCNN), (Rio de Janeiro, Brazil), IEEE, IEEE, July 2018.
+8 pages, to appear

 In order to use it properly, you should build the fortran program from source using *f2py*.
 You may refer to the instructions below to build it yourself or, if you are on a linux system, you may try the file provided in this repository, which was compiled on a linux machine according to: